SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-20-adults-in-charge.md

 4. some thoughts upon his likely legacy.

 (_Multae apologiae_ to our readers outside the US for the bizarre American cultural references here.
-Just trust us that they are culturally appropriate to the situation, bizareness included.
+Just trust us that they are culturally appropriate to the situation, bizarreness included.
 While here at Chez Weekend we are not usually musical theatre afficionados, we feel that happy absurdities are just what's required for this occasion of this morning's departure.)